-School districts take unplanned plunge into online learning
+Virus spurs unexpected test for US schools: Online learning

 "This might not be the time when I'm harping on 'you used the wrong 'there,'" he said.

 Broome Street Academy, a Manhattan charter high school where nearly half the students are homeless or in unstable housing, already had emphasized getting students connected for extra help online before the crisis.
-Eighty-five percent showed up when Broome Street started remote-only learning March 16, said Eric Weingarten, CEO of The Door, the social services group that runs the school.
+Attendance has been very high since Broome Street started remote-only learning March 16, said Eric Weingarten, CEO of The Door, the social services group that runs the school.

-But he worries that students may miss out on legal, mental health, medical and other help that are normally right down the hall but now virtual at The Door, now shut until at least March 30.
+But he worries that students may miss out on legal, mental health, medical and other help that is normally right down the hall but now virtual at The Door, now shut until at least March 30.

 "We have these built-in supports, and now those aren't as easy to provide," he said.